 Child Protection departments can also actively work with and support families to help them maintain the care of their children, through voluntary arrangements without any Child Protection Orders being made.
 These voluntary agreements can continue while Family Law proceedings are on foot.

 Notice of child abuse

-Family Courts have obligations to inform the Child Protection agencies of the various states and territories of any allegations or risks of child abuse.
+The Federal Circuit and Family Court of Australia have obligations to inform the Child Protection agencies of the various states and territories of any allegations or risks of child abuse.
 A Notice of Child Abuse or Family Violence must be completed and filed with any Parenting Application.
 This form requires the party to outline any concerns about abuse, violence or neglect towards a child involved in the proceedings.
 The Registry manager must notify the relevant child welfare authority if any concerns are disclosed on this form.

 What if Child Protection is not involved?

 If a Family Law Court develops concerns about the welfare of a child who is the subject of parenting proceedings, it may make orders that the court be provided with information, documents and reports from prescribed state or territory agencies relating to the parenting matter.

 If a Family Law Court considers a child to be at risk, it can request the Child Protection Department of the state or territory to intervene.